X2Y2-io/x2y2-sdk/README.md

 ## Getting Started

-The SDK requires an X2Y2 API Key.
+The SDK requires an X2Y2 API key.
 You can request one from the [Developer Hub](https://discord.gg/YhXfARtEmA).

 ### Install